 It is surprising that in today’s business environment, especially amongst large workforces, that many organisations are yet to implement an expense management solution to automate the processing of employee expenses.
 With employees continuing to rely on old-fashioned spreadsheets and other manual methods of submitting expense claims, they are wasting valuable time and effort.
-Not only this, but it is not uncommon for employees to submit claims that accidentally (or otherwise) bypass corporate guidelines - something that can be easily rectified with an automated employee expense management solution, where policies and guidelines have to be adhered to.
+Not only this, but it is not uncommon for employees to submit claims that accidentally (or otherwise) bypass corporate guidelines.
+This can be controlled to enable allowable expenses for employees to be authorised using an automated employee expense management solution, where policies and guidelines have to be adhered to.

 For companies that switch from manual employee expense claims processing to an automated system, the benefits are significant: streamlined processes, greater visibility, effective spend control, compliance and much more.
 Check out our, ‘5 Reasons to Automate Employee Expenses’ blog post for a run through of all the benefits to be gained through automation.